vipulnaik/contractwork/policy/sebastian-sanchez-timelines-wiki-contract-work-reduction-proposal.md

 ### Potential long-term trajectory changes

-Vipul expects that the reduction to 75 hours will likely last from February 2021 till around May 2021, after which Vipul will make a decision with Sebastian as to how to further modify the number of hours.
-There is a good chance that stipend for Timelines Wiki work will be further reduced to about 30 hours by late 2021.
+Vipul expects that the reduction to 75 hours will likely last from July 2021 till around November 2021, after which Vipul will make a decision with Sebastian as to how to further modify the number of hours.
+There is a good chance that stipend for Timelines Wiki work will be further reduced to about 30 hours by early-to-mid-2022.
 Most likely, such a reduction will be done in a phased manner, with the limit going down every month by at most 15 hours per month.
-It is, however, also possible that the hour limit will be increased after May 2021, or that there will be more months where the hour limit is lifted.
+It is, however, also possible that the hour limit reduction will be deferred again, or the hour limt will be increased back.

 Factors that will affect which way we go include: